Quansight-Labs/pytest-run-parallel/README.rst

 How it works
 ------------

+This plugin is *not* an alternative to `pytest-xdist`_ and does not run all of the tests in a test suite simultaneously in a thread pool.
+Instead, it runs many instances of the same test in a thread pool.
+It is only useful as a tool to do multithreaded stress tests using an existing test suite and is not useful to speed up the execution of a test suite via multithreaded parallelism.

 Given an existing test taking arguments ``*args`` and keyword arguments ``**kwargs``, this plugin creates a new test that is equivalent to the following Python code: